-Leading Collaboration: Bringing people together to achieve the extraordinary: 21st May 2024 (In person)
+ILP Optional Masterclass in Leading Collaboration - Bringing people together to achieve the extraordinary: 21st May 2024 (In person)

 You have brilliant ideas for research collaboration that could have extraordinary outcomes.
 But how will you engage the people you are relying on?
 Collaborations can be rewarding or draining, depending on how well people connect.
 In this course we look at what neuroscience has taught us about how to collaborate.
 You will make sense of why some of your collaborations have felt great to be part of, while others have been a drag.
 You will diagnose problems with collaborations you are part of and find practical solutions for improving them.
 Leave with a clear model for improving all collaborations you lead.